ysyk2021/how-to-foster-a-welcoming-workplace-environment-for-increased-diversity-and-inclusion/src/chapter-5-2.md

-# Strategies for Recruiting and Retaining a Diverse Workforce

 In today's rapidly changing global landscape, organizations are increasingly recognizing the importance of fostering diversity and inclusion within their workforce.
 Building a diverse team not only contributes to a broader range of perspectives and ideas but also enhances innovation, creativity, and overall business success.
 In this chapter, we will explore effective strategies for recruiting and retaining a diverse workforce.